awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-webhooks-create.md

    aws codepipeline put-webhook --cli-input-json file://webhook_json.json --region "eu-central-1"
    ```

 1. In the output shown in this example for a webhook named "my\-webhook," the URL and ARN are returned\.
-Copy the URL\.

    ```
    {